 Hair Loss Treatment

 Female hair transplant surgery should be considered as a last resort.
-Make sure you see your doctor to discuss your hair loss treatment options prior to looking into hair transplant options, as this may not even be necessary or possible.
+Make sure you see your doctor discuss your hair loss treatment options prior to looking into hair transplant options, as this may not even be necessary or possible.
 However, don’t lose heart, as even if you’re not a candidate for this procedure, there are other hair loss treatment options, such as hormone therapy, scalp expansion and other procedures that can help you.
 Talk with your doctor to see what is right for you.

 Hair Restoration Surgery

 In order to be considered for a female hair transplant, the first consideration is the type of female hair loss in which you are suffering.
 Hair loss treatment, such as a hair transplant, is usually recommended for hair loss caused by alopecia or female pattern baldness.